Edw590/VISOR---Android-Version-Assistant/README.md

 I should also note that I'm making this app to "think" it's a God.
 That's why you might see some "abusive" parts on it, like my atempts to force permissions to be granted (which I could not do yet).
 It's supposed to be as secure as I can make it.
 Check it for yourself though.
 It has nothing that steals data (decompile the APK if you want, there are tools online for that; or compile it yourself).
 I might try to keep the app without the Internet permission if I release it to a store, so people can be relaxed about it.

 The app "supports" API 15 at minimum (that's Android 4.0.3).
 That's because I like to support as many devices as I can (GoMobile, a library I'll use, is only available from API 15 onwards).
-I'm only testing the app on Lollipop 5.1 and on Oreo 8.1 with my 2 phones though.
+Though, I'm only testing the app on Lollipop 5.1, on Oreo 8.1 (my 2 phones), and on Lollipop 4.4.2 (my tablet).
 Other Android versions only with the emulator, and more rarely.

 The app is also able to work with root access and system permissions.
 The prefered way to install the app is with root permissions, installed as a system app, and Device Administration enabled for it (absolute control XD).
 The app must work without them perfectly, but if some features are ONLY available with one or more of the 3 mentioned ways, they will be added.
 So to have full functionality, install it that way.